Why this site and this Manual ?

 Loup de Saintonge.

 (*) Research and development engineer, but in an other field than the building, I applied the rules of horse-sens that are commonly used to check and to validate a new concept.
-In particular, I carried out experiments and tests to check the hardness and the resistance of the stone according to the proportions.
-I carried out aging of reconstituted stones, in exterior, posed on wet ground, subjected to the sun, the rain and the freeze, without noting of particular degradation, after nearly 4 years.
-In addition, the first stones which I made are facing stones, surrounds, lintels and sills of doors.
-Some on a western wall, have been subjected for 3 years to the sun and the rain.
-There also, no noted degradation.
+In particular, I carried out experiments and tests to check the hardness and the resistance of the stone according to the proportions, using a specific measurement method similar to the professional method.
+This method for amateurs is proposed in the moulders' manual.

 - Partners - FAQInspiration linksSite MAP -